 The best way to get clear on your mission is to look at the what, the who, and the how as well as your why.

-• Who, is your ideal customer: Are they your current customers?
+- Who is your ideal customer: Are they your current customers?
 Are they untapped markets?
 Would you like to change or focus more on a particular niche market or customer?
-TIP: It’s not everyone, be specific as you can be.
+TIP: It’s not everyone, be as specific as you can be.

 Once again, after you have spent some time noting all of this down, as much time as needed.
 It can also be a good idea if uncertain, to run it past a partner or friend for their feedback.
 Then finally bring it all together.